 So it’s time to get serious!
-And if your health not a big enough push for you to work on it, your weight loss efforts can be completely sabotaged in many ways (hormones, metabolism, cravings, etc.) by your lack of sleep.
+And if your health is not a big enough reason for you to work on it, your weight loss efforts can be completely sabotaged in many ways (hormones, metabolism, cravings, etc.) by your lack of sleep.
 Listening now?

 1. Blame it on the kids:

 So, it’s PRETTY clear from the studies that short-term sleep loss isn’t as devastating as the longer term sleep issues and patterns, HOWEVER, there are some pretty significant studies that have shown that even FOUR days of interrupted sleep (What?!
 I had 6 months of a baby who never slept more than 45 minutes at a time!) can affect the way one’s body processes glucose (among so many other dangerous symptoms), which can lead to type 2 diabetes.
 So call that sleep consultant!
-She was a godsend for us, and the one I’ve linked here is uh-mazing!
+It was a godsend for us, and the one I’ve linked here is uh-mazing!
 She is there to help YOU do what works for YOU with resources galore!

 I know it’s short term and we would do anything for these little angels (I say through gritted teeth as my sweetie is pulling on my sleeve and whining for candy at 6:30am), but for you and, especially for them, it’s about your HEALTH!
 Babies are made to cry to tell you what they need, and you know what?
 They NEED to sleep.
 Their health and brain development relies on it!
 And having parents who aren’t cranky (and aren’t constantly sick!) is imperative.

-AND think about your memories - aren't our memories what life is all about?!
+AND think about your memories - isn’t making memories what life is all about?!
 Don’t you want to remember and treasure this time rather than just feel like you’re getting through it?
 If that’s your excuse for not getting enough sleep - CALL.
 HER.
 NOW.
 Your baby and your future self will thank you!